• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 At Invesp, we combine other forms of qualitative and quantitative data, basically the conversion framework and analytics, with our heuristic evaluations for two major reasons:

-• To help us identify what parts of the customer experience are most broken on your website.
+• This is to help us identify what parts of the customer experience are most broken on your website.

-When it comes to the number of the experts assigned throughout the whole evaluation, we believe it should not exceed five, because involving many experts won’t help and it will generate additional work especially during the sort out phase.
+When it comes to the number of experts assigned throughout the whole evaluation, we believe it should not exceed five because involving many experts won’t help, and it will generate additional work, especially during the sort-out phase.

 Our methodology has three main phases:

 • 1.
-Playbook activities: as a preliminary stage, the experts independently perform some activities laid out in our playbook, such as sign up for a newsletter, place an order, unsubscribe, return a product.
+Playbook activities: As a preliminary stage, the experts independently perform some activities laid out in our playbook, such as signing up for a newsletter, placing an order, unsubscribing, return a product.
 While performing these activities, the experts try their best to mirror the users’ expectations and consider their perspectives.
-During each activity, the experts record what problems or difficulties they face or areas they believe need improvement.
+During each activity, the experts record what problems or difficulties they face, or areas they believe need improvement.
 Some of the issues may be bugs on a website, while others may be research opportunities for us to investigate further.

 • 3.
 Validation: to validate the information gathered, this phase contains qualitative research and assessment of website analytics to see if these issues are apparent elsewhere.
 The validation strengthens the hypothesis to solve the uncovered problems.
-While the heuristic evaluation in itself does not provide solutions or a systematic way to resolve the usability problems identified, the detailed explanations of experts, along with analytics analysis, represent a great input to derive and generate suitable fixes.
+While the heuristic evaluation does not provide solutions or a systematic way to resolve the usability problems identified, the detailed explanations of experts and analytics analysis represent a great input to derive and generate suitable fixes.

 When to Use Heuristic Evaluation